 “The mental health of our caregivers and parents is important too,” stressed Lamitte.
 “We are partnered with several community mental health agencies to ensure that our families have access to the mental health services they need to deal with life's stresses and traumas.”

-“We have also launched our monthly Wellness Wednesday Webinars via Facebook Live to empower parents and caregivers with information on children and adolescent mental health and wellness, plus the best ways to support KIPPsters during Hybrid Learning,” shared Lamitte.
+“We have also launched our bimonthly Wellness Wednesday Webinars via Facebook Live to empower parents and caregivers with information on children and adolescent mental health and wellness, plus the best ways to support KIPPsters during Hybrid Learning,” shared Lamitte.

 Now more than ever we need to prioritize deep conversations about mental health.
 It is of utmost importance that our community stays together and shows that no one is ever really alone, because we have each other!

 Our counseling team is the backbone of our H.E.A.R.T. initiative and collaborate with families to get them and their students the mental health and basic needs that they need from referrals to community mental health agencies, connections to resources that provide food, and legal and financial assistance.

 Please know that if you believe you or someone you know is living with undiagnosed mental illness, you’re not alone — don’t be afraid to reach out to your School Counselor for help or email our Mental Health & Support Services team at email@example.com!
 “Learning all you can about mental health is an important first step.”2

 Join us on Facebook Live @kippsocal next month as our Mental Health & Support Services team lead our #WellnessWednesday sessions.